 Dog Breeds that are Suitable for Boating

-For a breed to be compatible for boating, it is preferable that the breed can swim well.
+For a breed to be compatible with boating, it is preferable that the breed can swim well.
 Some breeds find it difficult to swim.
 A dog should preferably have long legs and a long snout like a Golden Retriever.
 Longer legs will help in stronger swimming, and a longer muzzle helps to keep the nose above the water.
 If the feet are somewhat webbed, it is an additional advantage.

 Just imagine a pug swimming alongside a Labrador.
 Further, imagine a pug falling in the water and trying to save itself.
 It paints a somewhat clumsy picture.
 Labradors and Golden Retrievers are natural water dogs and can swim with ease.
 In fact, these breeds just love the water.
 So, make sure that your dog’s breed is one that is conducive to boating.
 You can still take small dogs, but you need to be particularly cautious.
 Whatever the breed, always ensure your dog wears a canine lifejacket when boating in open waters.